nopnop2002/esp-idf-net-logging/uart_select/README.md

 - Start logging server like udp-server.py.

-- Open terminal application like TeraTerm.
+- Start terminal application like TeraTerm.
  Open the serial port at 115200bps.

 - Enter any key in the terminal application.